LezWatch/lwtv-plugin/readme.md

     - Outputs data based on what happened in a given year.
 * What's On - `whats-on.php`
     - What's on TV tonight (or tomorrow).

+_Alexa Skills (`/alexa/`)_

+* Common: `_common.php` - Code used by multiple Alexa skills
+* Validation: `_validate.php` - Validates the requests as coming from Amazon
+* Bury Your Queers: `byq.php` - Old BYQ code
+* Flash Briefing: `flash-brief.php` - Since the flash brief has trouble with media in post content, we've made our own special version.
+* Newest: `newest.php` - Generate the newest shows or characters (or deaths)
+* Shows: `shows.php` - Skills for interactions with shows (similar shows, recommended shows, etc.)
+* This Year: `this-year.php` - Gives you an idea how this year is going...
+* What's On: `whats-on.php` - Generates what's on TV stuff.
+* Who Are You: `who-are-you.php` - Runs all code that discusses actors, characters, and shows.

+_Templates (`/templates/`)_

+* Export JSON: `export-json.php` - uses var query data to determine what to show.

 ### Statistics